-Cognitive-behavioral therapy works to help people with their emotions, thoughts and actions.
+Cognitive-behavioral therapy (CBT) works to help people with their emotions, thoughts, and actions.
 It is a type of psychotherapy that seeks to find solutions to problems.
-With the cognitive behavioral therapy North Carolina clinics offer, clients can change mental patterns that are not based on reality as they remove destructive behaviors.
+With the cognitive-behavioral therapy North Carolina clinics offer, clients can change mental patterns that are not based on reality as they remove destructive behaviors.

-The entire theory behind cognitive behavioral therapy focuses on the fact that perceptions of the world and thoughts influence how we behave.
+The entire theory behind cognitive-behavioral therapy focuses on the fact that perceptions of the world and thoughts influence how we behave.
 When someone is under stress or angry, it can distort the way they understand reality.
 During the CBT North Carolina rehabs offer, clients learn how to identify negative or harmful thoughts.
-Then, they decide if these thoughts accurately portray the reality.
+Then, they decide if these thoughts accurately portray reality.

 This treatment works for people of all ages and backgrounds.
-While cognitive behavioral therapy was originally for just a few disorders, scientists now know that it can help with many different problems.
-People can use this treatment for eating disorders, anxiety disorders, addictions, major depressive disorder, obsessive-compulsive disorders, and post-traumatic stress disorder.
+While cognitive-behavioral therapy was originally for just a few disorders, scientists now know that it can help with many different problems.
+People can use this treatment for eating disorders, anxiety disorders, addictions, major depressive disorder, obsessive-compulsive disorders (OCD), and post-traumatic stress disorder (PTSD).
 Even if it’s impossible to go to an addiction therapy program, the individual can still get help through an online session.

 When someone goes to the CBT North Carolina centers offer, they can get help with these mental health challenges.
 Therapists consider this treatment one of the most effective forms of talk therapy.
 After treatment, individuals gain a better understanding of their behavioral and cognitive processes.
 This allows them to incorporate new strategies into their life.